yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 - `all :: (a -> Bool) -> [a] -> Bool`
     + `all` is similar to `and.map`

+## Complexity Theory
+- Satisfiability is NP-Complete.
+- Validity is Co-NP-Complete.

 ## Propositional Logic

 ### General Terminology
+- truth assignment : A truth assignment maps **each propositional letter** to $t$ or $f$
 - conjunction : $P \land Q$
 - disjunction : $P \lor Q$
 - connectives : $\neg, \lor, \land, \implies, \iff, \oplus$